Rushikeshlawand/My_Notes/Intetview Prep/Java_Notes.md

 - **Multithreaded:** Java can manage multiple tasks simultaneously by using multiple threads.
 - **Architecture Neutral:** Java is not dependent on the underlying hardware architecture.

-## Real-Time Use

-- **Mobile Applications:** Java is the primary language for developing Android apps.
-- **Web Development:** Java is used for building server-side applications, handling requests, and managing databases.
-Frameworks like Spring and Hibernate make web development easier.
-- **Enterprise Software:** Java is widely used in large organizations for building enterprise-grade applications due to its stability and scalability.
-Examples include banking systems and inventory management software.
-- **Embedded Systems:** Java is also used in embedded systems, such as Blu-ray players and other consumer devices.

 ## Is Java Platform Independence